-The Foundation's exposure in limited partnership investments and certain corporate equity investments, which totaled \$4,637.6 million and \$4,215.8 million as of December 31, 2013 and 2012, respectively, is limited to its partnership or equity investments in these entities.
+The Foundation's exposure in limited partnership investments and certain corporate equity investments, which totaled \$4,835.4 million and \$4,637.6 million as of December 31, 2014 and 2013, respectively, is limited to its partnership or equity investments in these entities.

-In addition to the cash and cash equivalents held by the Foundation for investment, the Foundation's investment managers held cash totaling \$278.1 million and \$307.0 million as of December 31, 2013 and 2012, respectively, in the course of implementing their investment strategies.
-Cash held for investment by those managers totaled \$35.1 million and \$35.6 million as of December 31, 2013 and 2012, respectively.
-Cash held at the direction of the Foundation associated with derivative strategies totaled \$209.1 million and \$239.6 million as of December 31, 2013 and 2012, respectively.
-Cash held as required margin for outstanding securities trades totaled \$33.9 million and \$31.8 million as of December 31, 2013 and 2012, respectively.
+In addition to the cash and cash equivalents held by the Foundation for investment, the Foundation's investment managers held cash totaling \$707.4 million and \$278.1 million as of December 31, 2014 and 2013, respectively, in the course of implementing their investment strategies.
+Cash held for investment by those managers totaled \$5.7 million and \$35.1 million as of December 31, 2014 and 2013, respectively.
+Cash held at the direction of the Foundation associated with derivative strategies totaled \$653.5 million as of December 31, 2014 (of which \$572.6 million is included in Public Equities and the preponderance of the balance in Public Fixed income), and \$209.1 million as of December 31, 2013.
+Cash held as required margin for outstanding securities trades totaled \$48.2 million and \$33.9 million as of December 31, 2014 and 2013, respectively.
+The amount of cash held on the reporting dates is a function of the timing of executing the investment strategies.

-The Foundation had pending trade purchases of \$3.5 million and \$65.1 million as of December 31, 2013 and 2012, respectively.
-The Foundation had pending sales of \$28.4 million and \$26.6 million as of December 31, 2013 and 2012, respectively.
+The Foundation had pending trade purchases of \$5.5 million and \$3.5 million as of December 31, 2014 and 2013, respectively.
+The Foundation had pending sales of \$3.5 million and \$28.4 million as of December 31, 2014 and 2013, respectively.
 These amounts are included in investments.

 Through a repurchase agreement program managed by a third-party investment manager, the Foundation loans cash included in its investment portfolio overnight and the agreements mature the following day.
-Borrowers were required to maintain collateral, held at a third party custodian, equal to 102 percent of the loan, with collateral in the form of U.S. Treasury obligations.
-The average cash loaned overnight was \$172.0 million and \$200.0 million for 2013 and 2012, respectively.
-No loans were outstanding as of December 31, 2013 and 2012.
+Borrowers are required to maintain collateral, held at a third party custodian, equal to 102 percent of the loan, with collateral in the form of U.S. Treasury obligations.
+There were no repurchase agreements in 2014 and the average cash loaned overnight was \$172.0 million for 2013.
+No loans were outstanding as of December 31, 2014 and 2013.